 Research Question 01: What is the level of implementation of various project team members’ prescribed roles and responsibilities at the concept and viability stage?

-Research Question 02: What is the level of implementation of known digital tools of integration and collaboration in the Concept and Viability stage?
+Research Question 02: What is the level of implementation of known digital tools of integration and collaboration in the concept and viability stage?

 The respective, prescribed roles and responsibilities were investigated in order to understand the process in practice.
-Saunders` (2012) “Onion” model was used to illustrate the research decisions highlighted in red in Figure 3.1 and discussed in the sections that follow:
+Saunders` (2012) ‘Onion’ model was used to illustrate the research decisions highlighted in red in Figure 3.1 and discussed in the sections that follow: